therialguz/Unjam/README.md

 pnpm add unjam
 ```

+## 📚 Documentation

+For a full API reference and detailed examples, check out the [Documentation](https://therialguz.github.io/Unjam/).

 ## 🛠️ Usage

-Import the methods you need from Unjam and use them just like the standard array methods, but with the added benefit of not blocking the main thread.
+Import the methods you need from Unjam and use them just like the standard array methods, but with the added benefit of non-blocking execution.
 Thanks to tree-shaking support, importing directly from the module ensures that only the code you use gets included in your bundle.

 ```javascript
 import { forEach, map, filter } from 'unjam';